bips-hb/bsscomparison/README.txt

     (NOTE: you can run this script without running Chapter I & II but in this case you will need to download the raw results and save them under "./results".
 See below for the links.)
+    IMPORTANT: If you use our build-in R-script "download-intermediateresults-medium-high.R" and get an timout error
+    please make sure to set an appropriate timeout limit (e.g. options(timeout=1000)).

     V.: Generate all plots for the results of Chapter III (time limits) (NOTE: you can run this script without running Chapter III based